 The patient looked ill, well more ill than he looked before.
 He also continued to look very worried and nervous.

-The patient and family pointed and starred at the door, but didn’t say a word.
+Finally, the patient and family pointed and stared at the door, but didn’t say a word.

 I was confused, but slowly realized that they wanted me to look behind the door.